Nozz7z/SpamText/README.md

 ```bash
 bash main.sh
 ```
-And Done You Can Use It As Needed
+*And Done You Can Use It As Needed*

 ---
-#Thank You
+# Thanks To You!
+*Code and files created by Nozz*